-It’s a tourist’s biggest nightmare: not being allowed by Immigration Offials to board the plane.
+It’s a tourist’s biggest nightmare: not being allowed by Immigration Officials to board the plane.
 The trip ends even before it begins.
 Not only can it be humiliating, it also puts to waste everything invested on planning the trip: time, money, effort, emotions.
 And with the Bureau of Immigration putting in place stricter measures to combat human trafficking and prevent potential illegal aliens, they may need a little bit more convincing.

-It’s been a highly controversial issue these days with some (myself included) questioning the constitutionality of the policy , as it goes against a Filipino citizen’s right to travel.
+It’s been a highly controversial issue these days with some questioning the constitutionality of the policy , as it goes against a Filipino citizen’s right to travel.
 Also, its vagueness makes it prone to abuse.
 But while we continue to discuss this in social media, the bureau has long been implementing this.

-So, if you’re traveling to another country soon (especially if it’s your first time) and wish to breeze through the airport immigration process without incident, here are some things that could help:
+Anyway, if you’re traveling to another country soon (especially if it’s your first time) and wish to breeze through the airport immigration process without incident, here are some things that could help:

 There are three things that you MUST present to the Immigration Officer before you are allowed to board:

-- Valid passport
+- Valid passport (with at least 6 months validity)